NickSeigalLCOG/LCOG-SDEUpgradePlan/SDEUpgradePlan_Draft1.md

 4. SQL Server implements a subset of the OGC spatial methods (plus some custom extensions), allowing geoprocessing (e.g. buffer, clip, merge, near, etc.) in SQL statements.
 5. Post-10.1, views are automatically spatial if they detect a native geometry type.
 Also, you can no longer create a spatial view with SDEBinary types except via the sdetable command-line tool (which will soon deprecate).

-In fact, the only disadvantage the native type seems to have is that Shape.area & Shape.length have been replaced by Shape.STArea() and Shape.STLength() (the equivalent OGC methods), which ArcGIS doesn't omit correctly or cleanly rename in exports/copies.
+In fact, the only disadvantage the native type seems to have is that Shape.area and Shape.length have been replaced by Shape.STArea() and Shape.STLength() (the equivalent OGC methods), which ArcGIS doesn't omit correctly or cleanly rename in exports/copies.
 Also, older SQL Server versions (2005 and earlier) can't handle native geometry.
-The only SQL Server setup we have that is that old is gisrv112, which Bob & I have developed a workaround for (views excluding the geometry, plus knowing gisrv112 is going away soon).
+The only SQL Server setup we have that is that old is gisrv112, which Bob and I have developed a workaround for (views excluding the geometry, plus knowing gisrv112 is going away soon).

 There is a Migrate Storage tool that converts geometry or raster storage on a chosen dataset.

-Migration is already occuring ad-hoc on many of our GDB feature classes: the geometry storage configuration is set to "default", and some of our admins have been creating datasets with ArcGIS 10.1 or 10.2 (me, it was me).
-These ad-hoc feature classes are mostly in the Staging area.
+Migration is already occuring ad-hoc on many of our GDB feature classes: the geometry storage configuration is set to "default", and some of our recent feature classes have been created with ArcGIS 10.1 or 10.2 (so far, these ad-hoc feature classes are mostly in the Staging database).

 ##### Recommended Action

-Ensure that the geometry storage configuration is set to "default" on all GDBs.
+1. Ensure that the geometry storage configuration is set to "default" on all GDBs.
 This will ensure that future feature classes use the preferred storage type.

-For the most part, leave geometry storage on existing feature classes be.
+2. For the most part, leave geometry storage on existing feature classes be.
 I do recommend that we migrate Staging and RLIDGeo's at the least.
 All new datasets in the Staging geodatabase are already using native geometry, and work just fine.
-If RLIDGeo were migrated, we could perform the Monday toggle in SQL itself, making the toggle blazing fast.
+If RLIDGeo were migrated, we could perform the Monday toggle in SQL itself, making the toggle blazingly fast.

 #### SDE User